ProboticsX/Of-Course-I-Love-Mars-Filter/README.md

 https://youtu.be/sgsVlzviJNg

 ## Introduction
 Greetings!
 I am Shubham Jain, a 22-year-old from India.
-I have graduated with my Bachelor’s Degree in Engineering and have been enrolled as a student for doing Masters in Computer Science at North Carolina State University, USA.
+I have graduated with my Bachelor’s Degree in Engineering.
 I would like to thank you for providing me with this opportunity for participating in this AR-Hackathon.
 My passion is coming up with creative ways to express a message, and innovative ideas that people share on social media.
 I have a personal interest in Augmented Reality, Artificial intelligence and I like discovering about the concepts of astrophysics as a hobby.

 ## Inspiration